jyixzhou/GitHub-Tutorial/README.md

 ## Features
 What makes your project stand out?

-## Credits
+## Acknowledgments
-Give proper credits.
-This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.
+Give proper credit to resources you used in this project.
+This could be a link to any repo which inspired you to build this project, any blogposts, or links to people who contrbuted in this project.

 ## Anything else that seems useful